yutongliu0108/Met-Collection-Data-Visualization---Yutong/README.md

 ## Project Overview
 - Visualizations using data from the Met Museum Collection:
 The project visualizes the connections between artists and the mediums they use, utilizing data from the Metropolitan Museum of Art's API.
 3 visualizations are created using Plotly and Streamlit to represent these relationships.
+- There are to python files for the code.
+The full_code.py contains all the three visualizations methods displayed by streamlit.
+The visualization_1.py contains the Network graph only, displayed with plotly.
 - 3 main visualizations:
   1. **Network Graph**: Artist connections based on shared mediums.
   2. **Animated Bar Chart**: Number of objects by artist over time.
   3. **Scatter Plot**: Correlation between object dimensions and dates.

 ## Installation